coffeeandsecurity/DakshSCRA/README.md

 	(venv) $

-#### 3. Ensure all required libraries are installed within the virtual environment
+#### 3. Install Required Libraries in the Virtual Environment
-After activating the virtual environment as mentioned in the previous steps,
-* cd (change directory) into the DakshSCRA folder/directory depending upon where you have saved or extracted it.
+After activating the virtual environment, navigate to the DakshSCRA directory where it is saved or extracted:
-* Run the below command
+* cd path/to/DakshSCRA

-	pip install -r requirements.txt
+* Then, install the required libraries using: pip install -r requirements.txt

-Once the above step successfully installs all the required libraries, refer to the following tool usage commands to run the tool.
+Once the libraries are installed, refer to the tool usage commands to run the tool.

 ## Tool Usage